GeekHunter-Brasil/hello-world/backend-styleguide/README.md

     subject.update(params)
   end

-  it "should call the hiring repository with appropriate arguments the right number of times" do
+  it "calls the hiring repository with appropriate arguments the right number of times" do
     expect(provide_hiring_repo).to have_received(:update).with(expected_params).exactly(1).times
   end
 end